jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

-First, there are different data management policies (e.g. `PARTITION` or `REPLICATE`) that might be applicable depending on the type of data you store in VMware GemFire (e.g. Transactional vs. Reference data).
+First, there are different data management policies (e.g. `PARTITION` or `REPLICATE`) that might be applicable depending on the type of data you store in [vmware-gemfire-name] (e.g. Transactional vs. Reference data).
 You might need different Eviction and Expiration policies depending on your user base or workloads.
 Some data is suited for Off-Heap memory.
 Depending on the data management policy of the Region (e.g. `PARTITION`)